[Please return here frequently, as these will be updated as new information becomes available.]

 Prior to our disassociation from TEC what actions were taken against Bishop Lawrence?

 On September 18, 2012, the Disciplinary Board for Bishops (a feature of the Title IV changes to the national Canons which our Diocese rejected because they are contrary to the TEC Constitution) voted to “certify” that Bishop Lawrence had abandoned the Church.
 Bishop Lawrence was not informed of this action until almost a month later.

 What does that mean?

-That means that the Episcopal Church’s Disciplinary Board for Bishops believe his actions amounted to renouncing the doctrine, discipline and worship of the Episcopal Church.
+That means that the Episcopal Church’s Disciplinary Board for Bishops believed his actions amounted to renouncing the doctrine, discipline and worship of the Episcopal Church.
 The TEC canons require the Presiding Bishop immediately notify the Bishop.
 That did not happen.
 She informed him verbally nearly a month later of this certification and of her intention to restrict his ministry.
-This after beginning a conversation in the interim about the potential for a negotiated settlement of our differences.
+This happened after beginning a conversation in the interim about the potential for a negotiated settlement of our differences.

-What are those charges?
+What were those charges?

-The first two are that Bishop Lawrence failed to prevent Diocesan Convention from voting to change our diocesan Constitution and Canons to limit or remove reference to those of TEC and for not preventing a similar resolution that had the same effect upon our corporate charter.
+The first two were that Bishop Lawrence failed to prevent Diocesan Convention from voting to change our diocesan Constitution and Canons to limit or remove reference to those of TEC and for not preventing a similar resolution that had the same effect upon our corporate charter.
 The final charge was for participating in the granting of quit claim deeds to parishes.
 These legal documents confirmed what we believe was already established in South Carolina law, that parishes own their property, free of any imposed trust interest by others.
 All three items were known and the first two explicitly a part of the formal charges of which the Bishop was acquitted last November when the same disciplinary body considered accusations of abandonment.